arafat-bin-reza/ShopNow/README.md

 # ShopNow
-ShopNow is a React ecommerce platform with essential commerce features.
-Built with React, modular and fully customizable.
+ShopNow is an e-commerce project with essential commerce features.
+Built with .Net and C#.